nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all labels: `listL`

-Shows a list of all existing labels in the address book.
+Shows all labels stored in the label list.

+Format: `listL`

 ### Deleting a label from a contact/task: `deleteL`